don-smith/learning-holochain/basic-tutorial.md

     serde = "1"
     ```

-    This file defines the metadata for our `hello` zome.
+    This file defines the metadata for our `greeter` zome.

 1. Create another `Cargo.toml` file with these contents:

     ```toml=
     [workspace]
     members = [
-      "zomes/hello",
+      "zomes/greeter",
     ]

     [profile.dev]